ogasege/startup-devops-project/README.md

-This is the repo for the technical project
+This is the repository containing the files required to automate the creation of the infrastructure of the startup using terraform.